Who we are

 Keeping you informed about our services

-We will use your contact details to send you information and communicate with you about your tenancy or other services that we offer including our quarterly newsletter via post.
+We will use your contact details to send you information and communicate with you about your tenancy or other services that we offer such as our quarterly newsletter.

-When you visit our website, we collect standard internet log information for statistical purposes.
+When you visit our website, or register to the tenant portal we collect standard internet log information for statistical and value for money purposes and we ensure we respect your privacy in the following ways:

 - We do not make any attempt to identify visitors to our website.
 We do not associate information gathered from our site with personally identifying information from any source.